 Mahe is the largest island and home to the international airport, the capital city, Victoria and 85% of all Seychelles residents.
 It is surrounded by coral reefs, making its powdery white sandy beaches optimal for a dream island vacation.
 The Seychelles possesses a reliable national airline, Air Seychelles, which makes island hopping fast and fun.

-Praslin Island, a small granite island billed as the original site of the “Garden of Eden” for it’s incredible variety of plants, 100 of which are endemic to Pralin and neighboring islands.
-Particularly well-known is the coco de mer, a species of palm that grows only on the islands of Praslin and Curieuse.
+Praslin Island, a small granite island billed as the original site of the “Garden of Eden” for its incredible variety of plants, 100 of which are endemic to Pralin and neighboring islands.
+Particularly well-known is the Coco de Mer, a species of palm that grows only on the islands of Praslin and Curieuse.

-Birding – The Seychelles have long been a favorite destination of many ornithologists eager to catch a sighting of some rare breeds.
+The Seychelles have long been a favorite destination of many ornithologists eager to catch a sighting of some rare breeds.
 The main islands are the world’s oldest granitic ocean islands.
 Antiquity means a high level of endemism while oceanic isolation means huge seabird colonies.
-The Seychelles hosts some of the largest seabird colonies in the world including the sooty tern, fairy tern, white-tailed tropicbird, noddies and grigatebirds.
+The Seychelles hosts some of the largest seabird colonies in the world including the sooty tern, fairy tern, white-tailed tropicbird, noddies and frigatebirds.
 There is also a remarkably high number of migrant species making up almost three-quarters of the species on the Seychelles, so you never know what you might see.

 La Digue, a quaint little island, is renowned for its stunning beaches.
 The array of deserted beaches, each seemingly more beautiful than the next, is exquisite.
 Visitors are especially attracted to Anse Source d’Argent or the shores of L’Union Estates, considered two of the most beautiful and unique beaches in the world.